 |Caravan Club members||2 for 1|

 Members of the Art Fund, Museums Association, Caravan Club and Museum Friends scheme will be required to show proof of membership on arrival.
 Children under 12 must be accompanied by an adult.

 We have made a number of changes for the safety of our visitors, staff and volunteers.
-Following the Government’s announcement of the lifting of restrictions in England from 19th July, we will continue with the following safety measures:
+Following the Government’s announcement of the lifting of restrictions in England, we will continue with the following safety measures: